 - AAW must submit SRPE, via the AAPDS/CAPPMIS System

-- At the time of application, applicant must be DAWIA certified Level III in their current acquisition position.
-Certification status must be reflected in Section X of the ACRB.
+- At the time of application, applicant must be DAWIA certified Level III in their current acquisition position, regardless of position level requirement.
+Certification status must be reflected in Section X of the Acquisition Career Record Brief (ACRB)

 - Army Civilian Education System (CES) Advanced Course completion prior to the announcement closing date.

-- Non-AAW will upload a CES equivalency statement in AAPDS, documenting completed advanced leadership training, comparable to that covered in the Army CES Advanced Course.
-For information on the CES Advanced Course, please visit https://usacac.army.mil/organizations/cace/amsc/advanced
+- Non-AAW will include a CES equivalency statement in their Endorsement Package, documenting completed advanced leadership training, comparable to that covered in the Army CES Advanced Course.
+For information on the CES Advanced Course, please visit: https://usacac.army.mil/organizations/cace/amsc/advanced

 How to Apply

-- Complete online applications must be finalized and submitted NLT 11:59 p.m., 25 March 2020.
-Late applications will not be accepted.
+- Complete online applications must be finalized and submitted NLT 11:59 p.m., 17 March 2021.
+Late applications will not be accepted

 Note: You must upload or type the requested information in these sections within AAPDS: